4 Actions Business Leaders Can Take to Scale Data and Analytics in the Cloud with Tableau and Snowflake

 Whether your organization is or isn’t fully benefiting from the data economy and cloud-native analytics, taking these small (or what may feel like bold) steps can unlock more opportunities—for your organization, people, and customers.

 Tableau will keep investing in our platform to help you embrace and thrive with data in the cloud.
 We will partner with industry leaders and provide expert advice, solutions, and valuable offers.
-Visit the Snowflake and Tableau Solutions page to learn about customer offers, access relevant assets—from our Snowflake Cloud Monitoring Dashboards to how-to content—and stay updated on our product enhancements.
+Visit the Snowflake and Tableau Solutions page to learn about customer offers, access relevant assets—from our Snowflake Account Usage Accelerator to how-to content—and stay updated on our product enhancements.